pydantic/logfire/docs/guides/web-ui/live.md

 ![Search box](../../images/guide/live-view-search.png)

 ### SQL Search
+For confident SQL users, write your queries directly here.
+For devs who want a bit of help, try the new [PydanticAI](https://ai.pydantic.dev/) feature which generates a SQL query based on your prompt.
+You can also review the fields available and populate your SQL automatically using the `Reference` list, see more on this below.

+**WHERE clause**
-Here you can write raw SQL.
-A good choice if you know what you want and/or love SQL.
-As the greyed out `SELECT * FROM RECORDS WHERE` implies, this is the `WHERE` clause of a SQL query.
+As the greyed out `SELECT * FROM RECORDS WHERE` implies, you're searching inside the `WHERE` clause of a SQL query.
 It has auto-complete & schema hints, so try typing something to get a reminder.
 To run your query click `Run` or keyboard shortcut `cmd+enter` (or `ctrl+enter` on windows/linux).

 Note: you can run more complex queries on the [explore screen](explore.md)